Kee-Wang/PES-Fitting-MSA/PES-Fitting-MSA/README.txt

     make fit.x
-    Here another Makefile to compile the Fortran code is provided, and depending on your operating system and compiler, you may need to change it.
-This Makefile uses "ifort" as Fortran compiler.
+    Here another Makefile to compile the Fortran code is provided, and depending on your operating system and compiler, you may need to modify it.
+This Makefile uses "ifort" as the Fortran compiler.
     The fit.f90 uses "dgelss" from the linear algebra package (LAPACK) for the standard linear least-squares problem.